-When replacing a fuse built in the power inlet, be sure to use a specified one.
+If the fuse built in the power inlet has blown, the power supply PCB could also be damaged.
+Be sure to replace the whole power supply PCB ASSY, not just the fuse.
 Never use any substitute or short-circuit the fuse terminals with conductors.
 Using a power inlet with an unauthorized fuse will cause a fire or accident.